Toruitas/msc-backend/README.md

 ### Modeling stage

 My first efforts at training a machine learning model were focused on classifying bias.
-Using a couple datasets of news articles from Kaggle [here](https://www.kaggle.com/snapcrack/all-the-news) and [here](https://components.one/datasets/all-the-news-2-news-articles-dataset/), I customized the dataset by including publisher bias scores from https://mediabiasfactcheck.com/.
-Then I trained the model on a variety of unsupervised and simple supervised models.
+Using a couple datasets of news articles from Kaggle [here](https://www.kaggle.com/snapcrack/all-the-news) and [here](https://components.one/datasets/all-the-news-2-news-articles-dataset/), I customized the dataset by including publisher media bias scores from https://mediabiasfactcheck.com/.
+The combined dataset had 2.1m articles reaching 8GB, which I pruned down to achieve better parity between the various publisher media bias scores.
+The original dataset had more left/left-center sources and required pruning to achieve better balance.
+The dataset was still very substantial, at 6GB.

+Once prepared, I trained a variety of unsupervised and simple supervised models.

-Media bias was categorized as `[left, left-center, center, right-center, right]`
+Media bias was categorized as `[left, left-center, center, right-center, right]`, but the dataset doesn't include far-left or far-right, though a better version would include those categories.

 These models were all trained using Bag of Words.

-Being perfectly honest, the unsupervised models were quite horrible in the cases of Kmeans, MeanShift, and AffinityPropagation.
-I couldn't even get SpectralClustering to work.
+Being perfectly honest, the unsupervised models were quite horrible in the cases of K-means, Mean Shift, and Affinity Propagation.
+I couldn't even get Spectral Clustering to work.

 Although, a very basic logistic regression model trained on the same data proved to be quite accurate at classifying media biases, achieving a Test-set accuracy of ~85%.

-However since the unsupervised approach was so bad, I decided to pivot and try a different dataset.
+However, since the unsupervised approach was so bad, I decided to pivot and try a different dataset.
 Bias is, after all, only one piece of the puzzle.
+It had just seemed like low-hanging fruit as I was able to easily get labels for media bias.

 ### Pivot - Modeling stage 2

-Reddit.
-Title.
-Controversial.
-Supervised.
+After discussion with my supervisor, Mick Grierson, rather than attempt to build my own dataset through hand labeling article content, I would start with titles of Reddit submissions on the /r/news subreddit.
+Conveniently, Reddit has its own measure of "controversial," which is as close to a measure of division as is readily available.
+If possible, I would extend to the underlying articles.
+But let's be honest, here.
+Redditors never read the farking article anyway.

+Using Reddit's [PRAW](https://praw.readthedocs.io/en/latest/) Python package and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), I scraped the /r/news subreddit.

+This resulted in the collection of the following data categories:
+* top - all
+* top - day
+* top - hour
+* top - month
+* top - today
+* top - week
+* top - year
+* controversial - all
+* controversial - day
+* controversial - hour
+* controversial - month
+* controversial - today
+* controversial - week
+* controversial - year

+Which, when consolidated, created a single dataset of more than 6000 submissions after removing duplicates, which is a decent sized dataset.

+Exploring the dataset didn't reveal a cut and dry measure of how Reddit determines what goes in /r/news/controversial, unfortunately.
+No reverse engineering possible.
+The common understanding that it is a ratio of up to down votes is incorrect, although the ratio clearly has influence on the measure.
+This is a major weakness in my work, since not only do I not have a decisive definition of what is divisive, and I rely on a black box on an uncontrolled platform (Reddit) to determine controverisial labels in the dataset.
+It was a bit easier to see what made it to /r/news/top as there's a distinct minimum cutoff in votes to make it.

+The dataset did end up being quite balanced, with 3.6k controversial labels and 3k uncontroversial.
+Unfortunately, at 2GB+, it's too large to upload to GitHub.

+The dataset exploration sought to determine predictable relationships between titles and controversiality on Reddit.
+It covered:
+* Title length (There's indeed a relationship, with shorter article titles being more controversial in general)
+* Link source (Discarding low-frequency sources, some publications are incredibly controversial, and others less so)
+* ALL CAPS (only 3 submissions were.
+All controversial, but hard to draw conclusions from so few)
+* Source title doesn't match submission title (When titles match, 55.595581171950045% are controversial.
+When titles do NOT match, 51.66959578207382% are controversial.
+Not a big difference)
+* Sentiment (When titles have negative sentiment, 52.96% are controversial.
+When titles are positive, 60.02% are controversial.
+A fair difference, but interesting that POSITIVE is more controversial.
+This was very imbalanced, with 4.5k negative and the remaining <2k positive)
+* Bag of Words
+1. K-means clustering
+2. Mean shift clustering
+3. Affinity Propagation clustering (failed with errors)
+4. Spectral Clustering
+5. Logistic regression
+6. Random Forest classifier
+7. Gradient boosting classifier
+* TFIDF vectorization
+1. K-means clustering
+2. Mean shift clustering
+3. Affinity Propagation clustering (failed with errors again - just can't get it to work)
+4. Spectral Clustering
+5. Logistic regression
+6. Random Forest classifier
+7. Gradient boosting classifier
+* Fastai
+1. Tabular neural net approach using the TFIDF vectorization data above
+2. Decision trees
+3. Random forest
+4. Language model
+5. Classifier based on language model

+Of all these models, Random forests proved the best, although they overfit very badly.
+In one case, reaching 99% accuracy on the training set and 71% on validation.

+The language-model based classifier was just below that at 70.5%, and provided a more convenient deployment, at least when measured by lines of code, so I chose to use this model in deployment.
+As it turned out, it probably would have been smarter to just use the random forest model.

 ### Application stage